 If there are any queries with respect to the OLRE portal, one can reach Employees’ Provident Fund Organization help desk on working days, between 9.45 A.M – 5.15 P.M on the toll free number – 1800 118 005 or write to email@example.com

-Services offered by the EPFO to Employers can be broadly classified in the below mentioned categories:
+Online services offered by the EPFO to Employers can be broadly classified into the following categories:

 - Unique Account Number (UAN) of the Employee